anthonyloprimo/HyperMon/readme.md

     - Animated tiles follow the same rule, but are separate files.
 We link animated tiles to their representation in the tileset inside of the map data.
     - Sprites are generally 16x16 px images and are separate files
     - Maps are rendered solely within `<div>` elements!
+    - Warps and map objects are possible, with flag pages to trigger when to show or hid and execute (or not) various events.

 3. Sprites
     - Sprites utilize sprite sheets, one sheet per specific object and state (item balls, player sprite, flying sprite, NPCs, all separate files)